nora-marie-95/nora-marie-95.github.io/index.md

 There is a positive correlation between the population size of a state and influenza death rates.

 <img width="720" src="images/Influenza_2.png" alt="Influenza Death Rates and Population Density Across US States (2009-2017).">

+Conclusions and Recommendations: There is a strong correlation between population density and influenza death rates.
+A weak correlation was found between the size of the vulnerable population and influenza deaths in a state.
+Therefore, the staffing plan should prioritize states with a high population density and those with a large vulnerable population.
+Influenza season lasts from December to March.
+In January influenza deaths peak so this is when most recourses will be needed.

 ---